Pay My Bill

 2016-2017 Academic Year Payment Plan Application

-Following each invoice payment due date, all accounts will be assessed a finance charge of 1% on all unpaid balances, including those created by deferrals.
+Following each invoice payment due date, all accounts will be assessed either a finance charge of 1% or a flat $75 fee on all unpaid balances, including those created by deferrals.
+Please refer to your payment arrangement terms for further information.
 All attorneys' fees and other reasonable collection costs necessary for the collection of any amount not paid when due will be added to the unpaid balance.
 It is the University's policy to withhold transcripts and diplomas until the balance of the account is paid in full.
 Indebtedness to the College may automatically terminate current enrollment and indefinitely suspend future enrollment.
 The College reserves the right to request prepayment before allowing registration for future terms.

 If total account credits result in an overpayment to Clarkson, a credit refund may be obtained.
 An overpayment is not valid when the credit balance on the student account is the result of anticipated financial aid awards.
 All overpayments are considered credit refunds due to the student and are processed as payable to the student with the exception of the Parent PLUS Loan calculation described below.